Finding Your Roommate

 - You will receive a room selection time sent to your BGSU email account.
 To find when this email is scheduled to send, please refer to the New Student Housing Page or the Returning Student Housing Page.

 - The housing system will open up at your assigned room selection time.
 Rooms fill up on a first come, first served basis so we cannot guarantee there will be rooms with two open beds in it.
-You will be looking for rooms that say (2/2) which means two out of two spaces are open.
+You will be looking for rooms that have two spaces open.